SemanticMediaWiki/SemanticMediaWiki/src/Importer/README.md

 ContentIterator
 	|- JsonContentIterator
 		|- JsonImportContentsFileDirReader
+		|- ContentModeller

 ContentCreator
 	| - DispatchingContentCreator
 		|- XmlContentCreator
-			|- ImporterServiceFactory
 		|- TextContentCreator
-			|- PageCreator
-			|- Database
 </pre>

+- `ImporterServiceFactory` access to import services
-* `Importer` is responsible for importing contents provided by a `ContentIterator`
+- `Importer` is responsible for importing contents provided by a `ContentIterator`
-* `ContentIterator` an interface to provide access to individual `ImportContents` instances
+- `ContentIterator` an interface to provide access to individual `ImportContents` instances
-* `ContentCreator` an interface to specify different creation methods (e.g. text, XML etc.)
-* `JsonContentIterator` implements the `ContentIterator` interface
+  - `JsonContentIterator` implements the `ContentIterator` interface
-* `JsonImportContentsFileDirReader` provides contents of all recursively fetched files from the [`$smwgImportFileDir`](https://www.semantic-mediawiki.org/wiki/Help:$smwgImportFileDir) setting that meet the requirements and interprets the described `JSON` definition to return a set of `ImportContents` instances
+    - `JsonImportContentsFileDirReader` provides contents of all recursively fetched files from a location (e.g[`$smwgImportFileDirs`](https://www.semantic-mediawiki.org/wiki/Help:$smwgImportFileDirs) setting ) that meets the requirements
-* `ImporterServiceFactory` access to import services
+    - `ContentModeller` interprets the `JSON` definition and returns a set of `ImportContents` instances
+- `ContentCreator` an interface to specify different creation methods (e.g. text, XML etc.)
-* `DispatchingContentCreator` dispatches to the actual content creation instance based on `ImportContents::getContentType`
+  - `DispatchingContentCreator` dispatches to the actual content creation instance based on `ImportContents::getContentType`
-* `XmlContentCreator` support the creation of MediaWiki XML specific content
+    - `XmlContentCreator` support the creation of MediaWiki XML specific content
-* `TextContentCreator` support for raw wikitext
+    - `TextContentCreator` support for raw wikitext